web3privacy/research/initiatives/ethereum-privacy-ecosystem/notes/Readme.md

 **Key goals**

 - aggregate data on contributors to Ethereum Privacy Ecosystem
-- structure data into broader privacy stack beyond technology, but with inclusion of advocacy groups like Coin Center or privacy-focused hackaithons
+- structure data into broader privacy stack beyond technology, but with inclusion of advocacy groups like Coin Center or privacy-focused hackathons
 - build "Awesome Ethereum Privacy" repo - source of truth on the state of Ethereum Privacy

 ![alt text](https://github.com/web3privacy/research/blob/main/initiatives/ethereum-privacy-ecosystem/assets/img/ethereum-privacy-ecosystem-mapping.png)